Is hyperinsulinemia a form of diabetes?

 Hyperinsulinemia (hi-pur-in-suh-lih-NEE-me-uh) means the amount of insulin in your blood is higher than what's considered normal.
 Alone, it isn't diabetes.
 But hyperinsulinemia is often associated with type 2 diabetes.

-Insulin is produced by your pancreas and helps regulate blood sugar.
+Insulin is a hormone that's normally produced by your pancreas, which helps regulate blood sugar.
 Hyperinsulinemia is a sign of an underlying problem.

-Hyperinsulinemia is most often caused by insulin resistance — a condition in which your body is resistant to the effects of insulin.
+Hyperinsulinemia is most often caused by insulin resistance — a condition in which your body doesn't respond well to the effects of insulin.
 Your pancreas tries to compensate by making more insulin.
 Insulin resistance may eventually lead to the development of type 2 diabetes.
 This happens when your pancreas is no longer able to compensate by secreting the large amounts of insulin required to keep the blood sugar normal.

 Rarely, hyperinsulinemia is caused by: